We take payment at time of service with cash, check, or credit card. Call 206-932-4371 for the cost of the various services.

 Gesundheit Acupuncture and Herbs?
 Jade River Acupuncture?

 Gesundheit is the former name of High Point Health.
-Jade River Acupuncture is a clinic in Federal Way where you may find Miranda Taylor two days per week.
+Jade River Acupuncture is the same clinic as High Point Health.
+Miranda can't decide which name she prefers to use.

 What can I do if I misplace my EOB and don't understand why I'm getting billed for the visit?